Skip to content

 The first rule of a safe pool is clean water.
 Proper maintenance is the best defense against germs that can cause swimming-related illnesses.
 Pool operators are guided by resources like the CDC's Model Aquatic Health Code, which outlines best practices for water quality.
 This includes testing the free chlorine or bromine levels and the pH balance every few hours while the pool is open to the public.
 Maintaining the right chemical balance is a constant process that ensures disinfectants are working effectively to keep the water safe for everyone.

-Lifeguards and Safety Gear
+The Role of Lifeguards and Safety Equipment

 While clean water is vital, so is having the right people and equipment on hand for emergencies.
 Most public pools are required to have specific safety and first-aid equipment that is easy to see and access at all times.
 This includes essentials like life rings, reaching poles, and a fully stocked first-aid kit.
 In addition to these traditional tools, modern systems like WAVE's Lifeguard Alert equipment can provide an extra layer of protection, helping staff respond even faster when every second counts.
 An attentive lifeguard staff supported by the right gear is a critical part of a safe swimming environment.